 It’s more than just applying cream on your face!

-We all know that a moisturiser is used, most often as the last step of our skincare routine, mainly to lock in the goodness from our previous skincare steps, and to protect our skin from external stimuli.
+We all know that a moisturizer is used, most often as the last step of our skincare routine, mainly to lock in the goodness from our previous skincare steps, and to protect our skin from external stimuli.

 Attain soft and smooth skin with emollients:

-Emollients are commonly used ingredients in moisturisers to soften and condition the skin by filling in rough spots and dry patches, which works well for users with dry and eczema-prone skin.
+Emollients are commonly used ingredients in moisturizers to soften and condition the skin by filling in rough spots and dry patches, which works well for users with dry and eczema-prone skin.
 Moisturisers consisting of emollients such as shea butter, jojoba oil, squalane (besides imparting soft, smoothening effects to the skin), can over time help to nourish the skin and strengthen the skin barrier to improve dry, sensitive skin condition, and reduce moisture loss.

 Prevent water loss with occlusives:

 Moisturizers with occlusives prevent evaporation of water or reduce trans-epidermal water loss (TEWL) from the skin by forming a barrier on the skin’s surface.
 This helps to lock in the water content on the epidermis, making moisturizers with occlusives the most suitable type of moisturizer for dry skin type.
 Petrolatum is a classic example and it has been proven that it is able to reduce TEWL by almost 99%.

 However, certain occlusives are pore-clogging, such as soybean oil, coconut oil and cocoa butter as these are comedogenic ingredients, and may cause acne.
 For people with oily/acne-prone skin, it is advised to avoid these ingredients to prevent any unwanted breakouts!